 Job Overview¶

-The front page of a job is the job overview with tabs for job details, job notes, and job level review items.
+The front page of a job is the job overview with tabs for:

 Job Details¶